City-of-Vantaa-SmartLab/Mobiilinutakortti/admin-frontend/README.md

     * if the ports 3000-3001 are taken by the backend and frontend already, you are suggested another port automatically
     * if you choose port 3002, you can see admin-frontend running at [http://localhost:3002](http://localhost:3002)

-Note that if you are not using Docker, you need to either set the `VITE_API_URL` variable correctly to include the backend port (e.g. http://localhost:3000/api), or make sure backend is running in port 3000 locally.
-The Vite dev server proxy is configured to use that for /api calls.

 ## Creating a youth worker user

 If you are not using Microsoft Entra ID to login users (as is by default; see the environment variables section below), you need to add an initial admin user.
 See the generic README.md at the root of the repository *(../README.md)* on instructions how to create one.